UT Southwestern Department of Ophthalmology

 R. Wayne Bowman, MD is a professor of ophthalmology, and holds the Irene Wadel and Robert I. Atha, Jr. Professorship in Ophthalmology, in Honor of R. Wayne Bowman, M.D.
 His specialty fellowship training in cornea and external disease was performed at the University of Texas Health Science Center in Houston.
 Dr. Bowman has been selected as one of "Best Doctors in Dallas" by D Magazine.

-V. Vinod Mootha, MD, is an associate professor of ophthalmology at UT Southwestern.
+V. Vinod Mootha, MD, is a professor of ophthalmology at UT Southwestern.
 He received his medical degree from Johns Hopkins University School of Medicine and performed his residency at the University of Wisconsin, Department of Ophthalmology.
 Dr. Mootha's specialty fellowship training in cornea, external disease and refractive surgery was completed at University of Texas Southwestern at Dallas.

 Steven Verity, MD, is a professor of ophthalmology who received his undergraduate degree from the University of Southern California and his medical degree from Louisiana State University School of Medicine.
 He performed his residency in ophthalmology at University of Texas Southwestern and his specialty fellowship training in cornea and refractive surgery at Saint Louis University School of Medicine.
 Dr. Verity has been selected for several honors, including designation as one of the "Best Doctors in America."